luminovang/documentation/routing/view-context.md

 $router->get('/dashboard', 'AdminController::dashboard');
 ```

-> Whenever you visit `https://example.com/admin`, `https://example.com/admin/*`, or `https://localhost/example.com/public/admin`, your admin page will be loaded.
+> Whenever you visit `https://example.com/admin`, `https://example.com/admin/*`, or `https://localhost/example.com/public/admin`, your administrator page will be loaded.

 **Setting a Subdirectory for Admin Views**

 In many cases, you might want to organize your application views so that each context has a folder to contain all its view files.
-To achieve this, simply create the subfolder in your `/resources/views/` directory.
+To achieve this, simply create the sub-folder in your `/resources/views/` directory.
 For example, create `/resources/views/admin/`.

 Next, instruct the framework to look for your view files in the `/resources/views/admin` directory of your resources by adding the `setFolder()` method in your context file `/routes/admin.php` before registering routes or before rendering views.